joaomcteixeira/Tree-of-Life/PULL_REQUEST_TEMPLATE.md

 - Please read the [CONTRIBUTING](https://github.com/joaomcteixeira/Tree-of-Life/blob/master/CONTRIBUTING.md) guidelines before proposing a Pull Request.
-- be sure your code comples with `flake8 --hang-closing --ignore=W293,W503,E402` style.
+- be sure your code complies with `flake8 --hang-closing --ignore=W293,W503,E402` style.
 - link your PR to an Issue if applicable; if not, describe what you aim to change with your PR:
     - if possible
     - use bullets